Fermain/wp2static-addon-gitlab/README.md

 **Example Configuration for MR Mode:**
 - Branch: `wp2static-deploy` (ephemeral, gets recreated each deployment)
 - MR Target Branch: `main` (your protected production branch)
-- Result: Push to `wp2static-deploy` → Creates MR to `main` → Auto-merges on CI success → Branch deleted
+- Result: Push to `wp2static-deploy` → Creates/updates MR to `main` → Auto-merges on CI success → Branch deleted

+**Note:** In MR mode, the push uses `--force-with-lease` to safely handle cases where the branch already exists from a previous deployment or failed run, while protecting against accidentally overwriting unexpected changes.

 ## Git Operations